 Alongside all of the open data within the system, the team at Wirral have added in their own data too; by uploading the locations of key services and adding their own datasets to the map.

 This provides a centralised place in which to store datasets that are provided by disparate teams for reuse and to avoid duplicating work.

 Robbie explains how this works in practice; “We receive a cut of Hospital Episode Statistics in Wirral for the last 10 years from NHS Digital – which is a huge dataset.
 We are now looking to pull out some indicators, for example, emergency admissions or cancer admissions.
 We’ll probably make about 10 – 12 indicators from that dataset and upload it to Local Insight; which can then be used by Contract Managers or Clinical Commissioning Groups.”

-The Licensing Team has also shared some of their data, on location of local assets – which has cross-cutting implications for the Public Health Intelligence Team.
+The Licensing Team has also shared some of their data, on location of local assets – which has cross-cutting implications for the Wirral Intelligence Service.

 Healthy High Streets in Wirral

-Using the data provided by the Licensing Team, some of the Public Health Intelligence Team ran a study on a couple of areas.
+Using the data provided by the Licensing Team, some of the Wirral Intelligence Service ran a study on a couple of areas.
 The idea was that there are certain types of premises that are deemed ‘unhealthy assets’; for example bookmakers, pubs and payday loan shops.
 The team ran a study on where these were and came up with 5 niche areas that span a couple of streets, where there is a high concentration of these types of premises.

 Local Insight was then used as a very quick and simple way of visualising these areas on a map, overlaid with the assets data, which could be used as accompanying visuals in reports and publications.

 Furthermore, once the Healthy High Streets had been set up in Local Insight, the team could generate an area profile report in minutes, to dig into the underlying data about those areas.